ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ## Preprocessing and Curation

-jq is used to transform json data to tabular format (`src/json2tabular.sh`).
-The json files were converted to tabular files with 19 original columns and one additional column called *num_authors* showing the number of authors for a given publication record.
-The authors field has a semi-colon separator for multiple authors.
-Further curation of tabular data is done by removing extraneous space, square brackets, escape characters and quotes using `sed`.
+jq is used to transform the json data to tabular format (`src/json2tabular.sh`).
+The converted tabular files has 19 original columns (*id*, *title*, *authors*, *year*, *ISBN*,  etc) and one additional column called *num_authors* showing the number of authors for a given publication record.
+The authors column has a semi-colon separator for multiple authors.
+Further curation of tabular data is done by removing extraneous space, square brackets, escape characters and quotes using *sed*.

 ## Scaling up

 Each solution is run in parallel over the 322 data files on 322 CPU cores using Swift.
-This resulted in radical speedup.
-None of the solution has taken more than an hour of runtime–some taking less than a minute.
+This resulted in radical speedup at scale.
+None of the solution has taken more than an hour of runtime–some even less than a minute.

 ## Challenge1